Upgrading NeoVim Config with Kickstart.nvim

 Photo of author

-These are known as NeoVim “frameworks“.
+These are known as NeoVim frameworks.
 There are more in the market: e.g. NvChad.
-I don’t know what changed cause I don’t remember seeing so many (any?) frameworks when I got started with NeoVim three years ago.
-I am still using basic init.vim config to configure some basic plugins which doesn’t look as awesome as these frameworks.
+I don’t remember seeing so many frameworks when I started using NeoVim 3 years ago.
+I am still using basic init.vim to configure basic plugins, and they don’t look as awesome as these frameworks.

 Ui of AstroNvim